tudelft3d/Solar3Dcity/README.md

 ---------------------

 This software is free to use.
-However, you are kindly requested to acknowledge its use by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3d.bk.tudelft.nl/).
-If you used it for making a nice publication, then you are kindly requested to refer to this paper:
+You are kindly requested to acknowledge its use by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3d.bk.tudelft.nl/).
+If you used it for making a nice publication, then you are kindly requested cite this paper:

 Biljecki, F., Heuvelink, G. B. M., Ledoux, H., & Stoter, J. (2015).
 Propagation of positional error in 3D GIS: estimation of the solar irradiation of building roofs.
 International Journal of Geographical Information Science.
 DOI: http://doi.org/10.1080/13658816.2015.1073292